Regis High School (New York City): Extracurricular activities

-The Regis Speech and Debate Society, also known as the Hearn Society, is ranked first nationally by the National Speech and Debate Association as of September 2022.
+The Regis Speech and Debate Society, also known as the Hearn Society, is ranked second nationally by the National Speech and Debate Association as of June 2025.
+In April 2025, the Hearn Society won the State Speech and Debate Championship for the 34th time in 40 years.

-The Regis Repertory has performed plays and musicals since their first show in 1918.
-They collaborate with female students attending neighboring schools such as Marymount School and Dominican Academy to perform one play and one musical every year.
+The Regis Repertory has performed plays and musicals since 1918.
+They collaborate with female students attending neighboring schools such as Marymount School and Dominican Academy.

 Athletics

-Regis is home to teams in Basketball, Baseball, Soccer, Volleyball, Golf, Ultimate Frisbee, and track and field.
+Regis is home to teams in basketball, baseball, soccer, volleyball, golf, ultimate frisbee, and track and field.
 Given the location of the school, many of their events take place on Randall's Island.
 The biggest event every year is a triple-header set of basketball games against their rival, Xavier High School, in which the freshman, JV, and Varsity teams play back to back.
+Regis won the CHSAA Class B state basketball championship in March 2024, its seventh title overall.

 Building

-Located on 85th street between Park Avenue and Madison Avenue, Regis's building was partially completed in 1914.
-Construction on the three story high, 1700 seat auditorium was delayed due to World War I preventing the import of the desired Italian marble to be used.
+The school building was designed by Maginnis & Walsh.
+Located on 84th Street between Park Avenue and Madison Avenue, Regis's building was partially completed in 1914.
+Construction on the three-story-high, 1700-seat auditorium was delayed due to World War I preventing the import of the desired Italian marble to be used.
 It was eventually completed the next year.

 In the late 1970s, the stone owl over the south door, popular with students and alumni at the time, disappeared.
 In 1980, the assistant headmaster found the culprit who stole the owl and privately met up with them to have it returned.
 It now resides in the Regis Archive, and four owls were placed in the quadrangle to commemorate its return.

-REACH

-In 2002, Regis High School created the REACH (Recruiting Excellence in Academics for Catholic High Schools) Program.
-Every year they select around 40 Catholic black or Hispanic fifth graders from under-served communities in the tristate area to participate in a rigorous academic bootcamp throughout middle school, including summer school and Saturday classes throughout the school-year.

-Their mission statement reads "REACH, through a transformative middle school program, empowers high-achieving young men from under-served communities as Catholic leaders committed to faith, scholarship, and service."

-In 2022, more than $3.5 million dollars in scholarships were awarded to members of the REACH program.
+The owl was later made the official mascot of Regis, with his younger brother Walter being introduced a number of years later.

+In 2024, Regis High School announced their plans to renovate their lower gym and to create a fitness center as a part of their 2024 Auction Challenge.
+The renovated gym and new fitness center was dedicated on October 9, 2024.

 Notable alumni

+Among the most notable Regis alumni are: